Retinal ganglion cell: Function

 There are about 0.7 to 1.5 million retinal ganglion cells in the human retina.
 With about 4.6 million cone cells and 92 million rod cells, or 96.6 million photoreceptors per retina, on average each retinal ganglion cell receives inputs from about 100 rods and cones.
 However, these numbers vary greatly among individuals and as a function of retinal location.
 In the fovea (center of the retina), a single ganglion cell will communicate with as few as five photoreceptors.
-In the extreme periphery (edge of the retina), a single ganglion cell will receive information from many thousands of photoreceptors.
+In the extreme periphery (edge of the retina), a single ganglion cell will receive information from many thousands of photoreceptors..
+Ganglion cells receive input from a vertical pathway (traveling via bipolar cells only) or a horizontal pathway (which includes horizontal and amacrine cells as well).

+Center and surround tend to behave oppositely and in fact the surround may inhibit the center.
+The signals from bipolar and amacrine cells start chemically then proceed electrically.
+Ganglion cells are fine tuned to such factors as size, color, and movement.
+The brain must make sense out of this data, including changes thereof.
+Subtle movements can cause detection of the motion by the ganglion cell field.
+They typically have a preferred direction in which stimuli move, and the opposite direction is considered "null."
+Neurotransmitters such as acetylcholine and GABA work to produce directional selectivity.

 Retinal ganglion cells spontaneously fire action potentials at a base rate while at rest.
 Excitation of retinal ganglion cells results in an increased firing rate while inhibition results in a depressed rate of firing.

+If the cell is activated by light, it is called an ON signal, and its dendrites are near ganglion cells and receive their signals from ON-center bipolar cells.
+When light is absent, there is an OFF signal, which derives its input via dendrites near amacrine cells and receiving signals from OFF-center bipolar cells.
+The ON-OFF are activated when light is switched either on or off (but quiet otherwise).
+These typically have bistratified dendrites.

-A false-color image of a flat-mounted rat retina viewed through a fluorescence microscope at 50x magnification.
+A false-color image of a flat-mounted rat retina viewed through a fluorescence microscope at 50× magnification.
 The optic nerve was injected with a fluorophore, causing retinal ganglion cells to fluoresce.